 Your skin is your body’s largest organ, which is why many people go above and beyond to pamper and take care of it.
 However, it can be tough to maintain a healthy beauty regimen when we have such busy lives–school, work, time spent in traffic, running errands, kid’s sports games.
-Luckily there are 5 important things you can do in order to help keep your skin healthy, radiant, and youthful with the help of your laser technician.
+Luckily there are five important things you can do to help keep your skin healthy, radiant, and youthful with the help of your laser technician.

 Laser technicians are laser experts who’ve graduated from a medical aesthetician school where they’ve received intensive training with cosmetic laser technologies, such as laser hair removal, laser tattoo removal, laser wrinkle reduction, photofacials, laser acne removal, and more.
 Laser technicians are dedicated to helping you achieve healthy, beautiful skin with the most advanced, state-of-the-art technologies offered within the medical aesthetic market.

 First and foremost, make sunscreen your best friend.
 The sun is one of the biggest causes of wrinkles, fine lines, pigmentation issues, and sun damage.
 Plus, you will need to avoid sun exposure/sunburns before any cosmetic laser treatment you receive to help improve your skin.
 Your laser technician cannot treat your skin if it burned, even slightly.
 So think of sunscreen as not only a preventative for skin problems, but as a necessity, you need in your skin care routine!